-In November 2020, using a Monte Carlo Simulation approach, and Level III of the fair value hierarchy established by Accounting Standards Codification ("ASC") 820-10-35-37, the Company estimated the fair value of the contingent consideration liability associated with its acquisition of LEEDS LLC ("LEEDS") to be \$0.2 millions as of the acquisition date.
+In November 2020, the Company estimated the fair value of the contingent consideration liability associated with its acquisition of LEEDS, LLC ("LEEDS"), by using the Monte Carlo simulation approach, to be \$0.2 million as of the acquisition date.
+This fair value measurement is classified as Level III within the fair value hierarchy as prescribed by Accounting Standards Codification 820-10-35-37, ("ASC 820").
+In May 2023, the Company renamed LEEDS to Technologic Solutions, LLC ("Technologic").
 During the fourth quarter of 2021, the fair value of the contingent consideration was increased by \$1.3 million based upon estimated 2022 revenue targets, representing an adjustment to the most likely outcome expected for the liability.
-During the three months ended March 31, 2023, the Company paid the \$1.5 million LEEDS contingent consideration balance.
+During the six months ended June 30, 2023, the Company paid the \$1.5 million Technologic contingent consideration balance, in full settlement of its obligations under the purchase agreement.

-In January 2022, using a Monte Carlo Simulation approach and Level III of the fair value hierarchy established by ASC 820-10-35-37, the Company estimated the fair value of the contingent consideration liability associated with its acquisition of Forensic Logic to be \$12.4 million as of the acquisition date.
-During the year ended December 31, 2022, and the first quarter of 2023, the fair value of the contingent consideration was decreased by \$9.2 million based upon revised estimated 2022 and 2023 revenue targets due to delays in certain expected contracts by a small number of significant potential customers.
+In January 2022, the Company estimated the fair value of the contingent consideration liability associated with its acquisition of Forensic Logic, by using a Monte Carlo Simulation approach, to be \$12.4 million as of the acquisition date.
+This fair value measurement is classified as Level III within the fair value hierarchy as prescribed by ASC 820.
+During the year ended December 31, 2022, and the six months ended June 30, 2023, the fair value of the contingent consideration was decreased by \$9.2 million and \$1.0 million, respectively, based upon revised estimated 2022 and 2023 revenue targets due to delays in certain expected contracts by a small number of significant potential customers and smaller renewals, respectively.

-The changes in the fair value of contingent consideration liabilities for the quarters ended March 31 are as follows (in thousands):
+The changes in the fair value of contingent consideration liabilities for the six months ended June 30 2023 and 2022 are as follows (in thousands):

-Thr Three Months Ended March 31,
+Six Months Ended June 30,

 2023 2022

 Beginning balance \$ 4,746 \$ 1,500

 Payment of contingent consideration liability (1,500)

+Contingent consideration - Forensic Logic (Note 4 - Business Acquisition) 12,400

-Change in fair value of contingent consideration (6) 12,400
+Change in fair value of contingent consideration (1,005) (3,437)

-Ending balance \$ 3,241 \$ 13,900
+Ending balance \$ 2,241 \$ 10,463

-There were no transfers into or out of Level III during the three months ended March 31, 2023 and 2022.
-As of March 31, 2023, contingent consideration of \$3.2 million is included in Other liabilities in the condensed consolidated balance sheet.
+There were no transfers into or out of Level III during the three and six months ended June 30, 2023 and 2022.
+As of June 30, 2023, contingent consideration of \$2.2 million is included in accrued expenses and other current liabilities in the condensed consolidated balance sheet.